 Our proof of existence for the matrix inverse provided a method to construct the inverse.
 We performed Gaussian elimination on a matrix and built an elementary matrix for each step.
 These elementary matrices were multiplied together to form the matrix inverse.
 In practice this method would be wildly inefficient.
-Transforming an $n \times n$ matrix to reduced row echelon form requires $O(n^2)$ elementary row operations, so we would need to construct and multiply $O(n^2)$ elementary matrices.
+Transforming an $n \times n$ matrix to reduced row echelon form requires $O(n^2)$ elementary matrices.
+Since naive matrix multiplication requires $O(n^2)$ elementary matrices.
 Since naive matrix multiplication requires $O(n^3)$ operations per matrix, constructing a matrix inverse with this method requires $O(n^5)$ operations!
 Gaussian elimination is $O(n^3)$, so we would be far better off avoiding the matrix inverse entirely.